Pop-up notes are active on this page - Click any note number to view|

 parents back in Norfolk.
 Certainly, it seems significant that, despite his traditional position as eldest son, he was excluded from proving his father's will after William died in April 1901, aged only 59.
 Whatever the state of

-the relationship, it does not appear to have hampered Herbert's progress according to his own terms.
+the relationship, it does not appear to have hampered Herbert's progress on his own terms.
 In about 1899, he had been able to establish himself in his own butcher's shop at 126 Queens Road, Beeston and, as we have seen.

 in 1909, he had bought Abell's long-established business and acquired the tenancy on the High Road.